-Cartagena is rapidly becoming a new tourist destination, thanks in part to the huge cruisers bringing hundreds of thousands of visitors to its port every year.
+Cartagena is historic Spanish city, which is gaining popularity as a tourist destination, thanks in part to the huge cruise liners bringing hundreds of thousands of visitors to its port every year.

 English is only spoken in tourist offices, museums and the restaurants and shops along the front and in Calle Mayor.
 Further into the city you will have to "go native".

-Cartagena is not a seaside holiday spot, although it has some good beaches.
-Most people come there to spend a few hours looking at its historic sites and enjoying gourmet food or concerts.
+Cartagena is not a seaside holiday spot, although it has some good beaches away from the city centre.
+Most people visit the city to spend a few hours looking at the historic sites and enjoying gourmet food or concerts.

 There are two important music festivals bringing international stars to Cartagena, the Mar de Musicas in July and the Jazz Festival in November.

 Cartagena also has the festival of Carthaginians and Romans in September which celebrates the city's early history with a variety of pageants.
 There is a tapas route in Spring and a gastronomic fair.
 Throughout the year good tapas is available.
 The fish is particularly good as the city still has a large fishing fleet and market in the Santa Lucia district.
 Tradition says this is the area where St. James first landed in Spain.

 The number 1 tourist destination in Cartagena is the Roman Theatre built in around 5 to 1 BC.
 The theatre has been well-restored and was used in Alex de la Iglesia's film, "La Chispa de la Vida" starring Salma Hayek.
 The theatre was used for plays in Roman times.
 Entry costs €6 for adults.